9506 Senior Permit and Citation Clerk

 Applicants may be contacted by e-mail.
 It is their responsibility to ensure that their registered e-mail address is accurate and kept up-to-date.
 Also, applicants must ensure that email from CCSF is not blocked on their computer by a spam filter.
 To prevent blocking, applicants should set up their email to accept CCSF mail from the following addresses: (@sfgov.org, @sfdpw.org, @sfport.com, @flysfo.com, @sfwater.org, @sfdph.org, @asianart.org, @sfmta.com, @sfpl.org).

 Upon successful submittal of the application online, the applicant will receive a notification on the screen, as well as in the applicant’s e-mail inbox, acknowledging the receipt of the application by the SFMTA - Merit Section.
 If you are having difficulty submitting your application online, please contact us at 415.701.5046 or 415.701.4441 between 8:30 a.m. – 12:00 p.m. and 1:00 p.m. - 4:30 p.m.
-Monday through Friday or e-mail at Raymond.Kong@sfmta.com.
+Monday through Friday or by e-mail at Raymond.Kong@sfmta.com.

-Applicants may be required to submit verification of qualifying experience, education, and driver license at any point in the application, examination and/or departmental selection process.
+Applicants may be required to submit verification of qualifying experience and training at any point in the application, examination and/or departmental selection process.
 Written verification (proof) of qualifying experience must verify that the applicant meets the minimum qualifications stated on the examination announcement.
 Written verification must be submitted on employer’s official letterhead, specifying dates of employment, types of employment (part-time/full-time), job title(s), description of duties performed, and the verification must be signed by the employer.
 City employees will receive credit for the duties of the class to which they are appointed.
 Credit for experience obtained outside of the employee’s class will be allowed only if recorded in accordance with the provisions of the Civil Service Commission Rules.
 Experience claimed in self-employment must be supported by documents verifying income, earnings, business license and experience comparable to the minimum qualifications of the position.
 Copies of income tax papers or other documents listing occupations and total earnings must be submitted.
 If education verification is required, information on how to verify education requirements, including verifying foreign education credits or degree equivalency, can be found at http://sfdhr.org/index.aspx?page=456.

 Note: Falsifying one’s education, training, or work experience or attempted deception on the application may result in disqualification for this and future job opportunities with the City and County of San Francisco.